Important Updates

 • SaveSave

-Andrew is a Senior Associate at Fragomen’s New York office, where he provides assistance to corporate employers regarding all aspects of U.S. immigration.
-He previously served as an Associate at Fragomen’s Santa Clara office and as a Manager at Fragomen’s London office.
+Andrew is a Senior Associate at Fragomen’s Phoenix office, where he advises corporate clients on all aspects of U.S. immigration.
+He previously served as a Senior Associate in Fragomen’s New York and Santa Clara office and as a Manager at Fragomen’s London office.

 Andrew has represented corporate clients in a variety of industries, including banking, pharmaceutical, insurance, engineering and technology.
 His practice includes all aspects of corporate U.S. immigration, including nonimmigrant visas, permanent residence, citizenship, I-9 compliance and immigration support for corporate restructuring.